drafty46/Snowrunner-Manual-Gearbox-Mod-Public/README.md

 Skipping neutral when shifting up/down can be disabed in config\
 Added binds for up to 12 gears\
 Added check that game is active window\
-Changed config to use VK_ instead of hex values
+Changed config to use VK_ instead of hex values\
+Added option to require clutch

 ## Credit to [Ferrster](https://github.com/Ferrster/Snowrunner-Manual-Gearbox-Mod) for the original code
 ## Credit to [GoldCobaltRound](https://github.com/GoldCobaltRound/Snowrunner-Manual-Gearbox-Mod) for updating the offsets